How to Hang Curtains like a Pro!

 Before we get started I want to explain that this post doesn’t get into choosing curtain panels or hanging the rod.
 That’s definitely not my area of expertise!
 What I am good at are finishing touches and that is really what this post is about.
-Taking a ready-made item and making it look custom…and devoting a few extra minutes to take a design element to the next level.
+Taking a ready-made item and making it look custom…and devoting a few extra minutes in order to take a design element to the next level.

 First thing to do is, of course, hang your rod.
 The next step can be accomplished in two ways.
 You can iron your curtain panels and then place them on the rod.
 Sometimes this method can be time consuming and if your panels are long, they end up with wrinkles even after ironing.
 My preferred method is to hang the rod, hang the curtains and then use a steamer to erase the wrinkles.